SnootyMonkey/posthere.io/README.md

 lein run!
 ```

-Then you can visit your very own POSThere.io in your browser at [http://localhost:3000/](http://localhost:3000/).
+Then you can visit your very own POSThere.io in your browser at: [http://localhost:3000/](http://localhost:3000/).

 ### Run it on Heroku